 After you create the virtual workstation, sign in to the machine so that you can configure it.

-In the Compute Engine section of the GCP Console, click the RDP button next to your virtual workstation instance.
+In the Compute Engine section of the Cloud Console, click the RDP button next to your virtual workstation instance.

-If you haven't installed the Chrome RDP for GCP extension, you're prompted to do so.
+If you haven't installed the Chrome RDP for Google Cloud extension, you're prompted to do so.
 Install the extension and click the RDP button again.

 The virtual workstation desktop appears.
 Wait for Windows Server Manager to finish launching before you continue to the next step.
 When Server Manager is ready, you see a display like the following: